upcesar/gulp-wp-translate/README.md

 Task runner written in Javascript GULP for building POT files (Translation Template Files), which are used in WP Themes and Plugins.

-The task reads PHP files recursively in WP Themes / Plugins folder and subfolder, catching the following functions within each file:
+The task reads PHP files recursively in WP Themes / Plugins folder and subfolder, finding the following functions within each file and finally extract the first "string" parameter for creating POT file:

 - translate()
 - __()